azlinaaaa/Netflix-Content-Analytics/README.md

 ## 📌 Project Overview

 This project focuses on building a complete SQL-based Business Intelligence solution using Netflix content data.
-The project simulates how multinational companies (MNCs) use SQL analytics to transform raw datasets into strategic business insights for decision-making.
+The project simulates how to use SQL analytics to transform raw datasets into strategic business insights for decision-making.

 The project demonstrates real-world SQL workflows including: